Homeless man died in cold weather trying to get to family

-BATON ROUGE, La.
-(AP) — A 57-year-old homeless man, who died from cold weather exposure Christmas day, was trying to travel from Louisiana to Tennessee to get to family members, officials said.
+BATON ROUGE, La. — A 57-year-old homeless man, who died from cold weather exposure Christmas day, was trying to travel from Louisiana to Tennessee to get to family members, officials said.

 Charles Wilson Ligon Jr. was found dead by hunters in southern Mississippi Monday.
 Ligon was dressed in a light jacket and had money and a cellphone, The Times-Picayune reported.